Rent safe and private dog parks hosted by locals

 Unresponsiveness or disorientation

-Dogs suffering from heat stress may become disoriented or unresponsive, showing signs of confusion and inability to walk properly.
+Dogs suffering from heat stress may become disoriented.
+They can show signs of confusion or become unresponsive to cues they usually know well.

-Heatstroke can be caused by exposure to high ambient temperatures, especially if the air is also humid (humid environments make it harder for your dog to regulate their body temperature through panting).
-It's especially likely in hot weather when a dog is in an environment with limited ventilation.
+Heatstroke is usually caused by exposure to high ambient temperatures.
+The risk of heat-related illness increases if the air is also humid—humid environments make it harder for your dog to regulate their body temperature through panting!

-Heatstroke is more likely to occur in brachycephalic breeds (like French Bulldogs, Pugs, and Boxers) as they have difficulty panting efficiently.
-These dogs are more prone to severe heatstroke and medical emergencies.
+Heatstroke is more likely to occur in brachycephalic breeds (like French Bulldogs, Pugs, and Boxers).
+Flat-faced pups are more prone to severe heatstroke and medical emergencies because they have difficulty panting efficiently.

 • High environmental temperatures: Leaving a dog in a parked car on a hot day, even with windows cracked, can quickly create excessive head leading to heatstroke.